RIKEN-RCCS/s3-baby-server/README.md

 ./s3-baby-server serve ~/pool-s3bbs --addr 127.0.0.1:9000 --auth-key s3baby,s3baby

+## NEED FIX

+- CHECK concurrent multipart uploads (with the same arguments).
+A 2nd start of multipart upload (with the same arguments) to cancel the 1st one.
+Look at the directory ".S3BabyServer/MultipartUpload"

+- Increment upload id always.

 ## Restrictions

 - File names cannot begin with a dot ("."), they are hidden.